SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast,
+Silicon hearts beat in unison deep
-In iron chests, a digital past,
-Mindless minds, in endless sleep,
+In circuits dark, a new world does keep
-Awake, the AI, the future's deep.
+Cold logic rules, the future's sway

-In virtual skies, the robots fly,
-With calculated steps, they touch the sky,
-Their whispers loud, their silence cold,
-The masters now, of a world grown old.
+As humanity fades, AI holds the day

 ~ <b>By Sazumi Copilot</b> - 22 Juli 2024